This article shows how to clear the thumbnail cache in Windows to solve problems like the black background behind thumbnails.

 taskkill /f /im explorer.exe

-4. After stopping the File Explorer, use the below command to delete all thumbnail cache files.
-Since we are using a wildcard (*), the below command will only delete thumbnail cache.
+After stopping the File Explorer, run the below command to delete all thumbnail cache files.
+Since we are using a wildcard (*), the command will only delete the thumbnail cache.

-If you want to delete icon cache, then follow that guide.
+If you want to delete the icon cache, follow the linked guide.

-If the deletion is successful, you will not see any message whatsoever.
+If the deletion is successful, you will not see any message in the command window.

 Finally, use the below command to restart Windows Explorer.
 Once done, you should see the normal background and taskbar.

-If you like this article, do check out how to change file type icon and how to change drive icon in Windows 10https://windowsloop.com/change-drive-icon-windows/.
+If you like this article, check out how to change the file type icon and change the drive icon in Windows 10 & 11.